AustinIOI/AustinIOI/README.md

 - Large Language Model

-- 🚀 **Curiosity:** I know nothing about the world and quite stupid(At least much stupider than AI!), but I’m endlessly fascinated by how things work and how they can be better.
+- 🚀 **Curiosity:** I know nothing about the world and quite stupid(At least know much less than than AI!), but I’m endlessly fascinated by how things work and how they can be better.
 - 🖥 **Interests:** I'm passionate about computer systems, programming languages, and large language models (LLMs).
 The rise of LLMs is unstoppable.
 I’m interested in making their inference faster and deployment easier in current operating systems.
 I’m also exploring how LLMs could change the way we think about operating systems and software.
 - 🌟 **Projects:** I’m the creator of the DLUT robotics organization, where I work on eBPF tools and runtimes.
 I believe that eBPF has the potential to be incredibly powerful, not just on Linux but across all systems.
 Can we make that a reality?
 I’m committed to exploring how.
 - 📹 **Video:** I regularly share my thoughts and learnings on my vlogs at ...